JesusM0/tasktracker/README.md

 * To delete, use delete #id
 * To mark status, use mark-in-progress or mark-done followed by ID
 * To use List, simple type list and choose status(in-progress, done, NEW) or leave blank to display all <br>
-****NOTE: You may want to open the json file once created to see ID's
+****NOTE: You may want to open the json file once created to see ID's Or use List command

 ## Credits
 Created by Jesus Molina